PopicLab/insilicoSV/README.md

 insilicosv <config_yml>
 ```

-The config file syntax is detailed below.
+The config file syntax is detailed in the [Input guidelines](docs/input_guidelines.md) section of the
+documentation.
 Outputs go into the directory where the config file is stored.

 ## Documentation
 For documentation outlining the different features of insilicoSV along with usage examples and data resources, please refer to the wiki: